huzimun/CMIngre/README.md

             <big>
             <ol>
             <li>Overview</li>
-            As shown in <a href="#annotation">Figure 3</a>, CMIngre consists of 8,001 image-text paris from three sources, where 1,719 from dishes, 2,330 from recipes, and 3,952 from user-generated content(UGC).
+            As shown in <a href="#annotation">Figure 1</a>, CMIngre consists of 8,001 image-text paris from three sources, where 1,719 from dishes, 2,330 from recipes, and 3,952 from user-generated content (UGC).
             <ul>
             <li>Dish Images.
 As depicted in the second row, this category includes images of dishes paired with their names.</li>
             <li>Recipe Images.
 Shown in the third row, these data consist of recipe images accompanied by detailed recipe text.</li>